List of Days of Our Lives characters introduced in the 1980s: Megan Hathaway DiMera

 However, she made him a prisoner when he asked about Hope and had Dr. Rolf brainwash him into wanting nothing to do with Hope.
 She had him then go to the DiMera mansion to steal the orchid that made Kayla, Marlena and Kate Roberts sick.
 She believed that Rolf could make a serum from the plant to restore hers and Bo's youth so that she could recapture the spark they had as teenagers and start over.
 When the three women died, she had their bodies replaced with duplicates and ashes of a goat in Kate's urn.
 While the three were in cryo-suspension, she had them cured of their sickness, but only to use them as test subjects for Rolf's new serum.
+She is later captured after Bo goes rogue and abandons her along with John and Steve finding her compound after Harris Michaels remembers where it is.
+She manages to make a deal that has her transferred to Stateville Prison in Salem and remain there when she confirms that Bo is alive and was under her control.

+When Dimitri, her son, manages to get her immunity, she returns to the DiMera mansion where she asserts herself as a member of family as well as confirming to Kristen that she has big plans beyond Salem and running the family business.
+During her scheming, she holds EJ and Kristen and decides to brainwash Harris again, with help from Li Shin and Rolf.
+However, during the assassination attempt, Megan is shot instead.
+While at the hospital, she escapes once again with Rolf's help.